-For purposes of OCS activity impact analyses, BOEM defines "deepwater benthic communities," to include chemosynthetic and deepwater coral communities, in the GOM as those typically found in water depths of 984 ft (300 m) and greater (USDOI, BOEM, 2017a and b).
+For purposes of OCS activity impact analyses, BOEM defines "deepwater benthic communities," to include chemosynthetic and deepwater coral communities in the GOM as those typically found in water depths of 984 ft (300 m) and greater (USDOI, BOEM, 2017a and b).
 Chemosynthetic communities are formed around natural seepages where bacteria consume methanes and sulfides and chemosynthetically derive amino acids and sugars for respiration.
 Bacteria then excrete carbon dioxide that may result in calcium carbonate precipitating from the water column.
 Eventually, enough precipitate can form a hard substrate where higher order chemosynthetic organisms can colonize the surfaces to create a complex, three-dimensional matrix that can be further colonized.
 Deepwater coral communities can co-occur on hard substrates near hydrocarbon seeps with chemosynthetic organisms; however, they also routinely colonize natural or artificial hard substrates without any hydrocarbon seepage.
 In addition to deepwater corals, other associated deepwater fauna include sponges, anemones, echinoderms, crustaceans, and fishes.

-A description of chemosynthetic deepwater benthic communities in the GOM region can be found in Chapter 4.4 of the Multisale EIS and 2018 SEIS.
-The following information is a summary of the descriptions in the EIS, and it is incorporated by reference into this EA.
+A description of chemosynthetic and deepwater coral communities in the GOM region can be found in the GOM region can be found in Chapter 4.4 of the Multisale EIS and 2018 SEIS.
+The following information is a summary of the descriptions in the EISs, and it is incorporated by reference into this SEA.

 The continental slope in the GOM extends from the edge of the continental shelf at a depth of about 656 ft (200 m) to a water depth of approximately 9,840 ft (3,000 m) (USDOI, BOEM, 2017a and b).
 The vast majority of the GOM has a soft, muddy bottom in which burrowing infauna are the most abundant invertebrates.
-Keathley Canyon Block 686 falls into this category and the water depth of the proposed activity is equal to 6,284 ft (1,915 m).
+De Soto Canyon Blocks 357, 358, and 401 fall into this category and the water depths of the proposed activity range from approximately 7,777 - 7,879 ft (2,370 - 2,402 m).